iansinnott/express-middleware-lecture/README.md

 module.exports = app;
 ```

-There's a lot going on there, and for anyone without experience using express that may look daunting if all we really want is a super simple application.
+There's a lot going on there, and for anyone without experience using Express that may look daunting if all we really want is a super simple application.

 The above configuration file also makes assumptions about what you will need in your project.
-This can be useful but it is quite detrimental to learning the ins and outs of express, because it does too much automatically.
-Let's start from a barebones express app and expand as needed.
+This can be useful but it is quite detrimental to learning the ins and outs of Express, because it does too much automatically.
+Let's start from a barebones Express app and expand as needed.
 Here's our configuration file:

 ```js
 var express = require('express');